My Dog Ignores Me: 9 Reasons Why

 One of the most common problems to solve as a dog owner is when my dog ignores me.

 So often people simply can’t figure out why their dog is not listening.
-They watch people running and playing with their personal dogs, while the dog listens and performs commands almost immediately and they are perplexed why their own dog does not act with the same loyalty.
+They watch people running and playing with their dogs, while the dog listens and performs commands almost immediately, and they are perplexed why their own dog does not act with the same loyalty.

-I must tell you, I have learned from training dogs for the past 20 plus years devoted to dog training, that you must learn to think like a dog, and communicate effectively in order to learn that trust.
+I must tell you, I have learned from training dogs for the past 20 plus years, that you must learn to think like a dog, and communicate effectively, in order to earn that trust.

 Trust, from another species, that speaks a totally different language is very difficult to earn!

 These are the Main Reasons your Dog is not Listening to your Commands:

 (Keep in mind – these could also mean that your dog seems unhappy in his relationship with you and your family.
 Altering these traits will drastically improve the relationship that you have with your furry friend.)